Hephthalites: Military and weapons

-The Hephthalites were considered as a powerful military force.
+The Hephthalites were considered to be a powerful military force.
 Depending on sources, their main weapon was the bow, the mace or the sword.
+The Chinese considered them excellent archers.
 Judging from their military achievements, they probably had a strong cavalry.
-In Persia, according to the 6th century Armenian chronicler Lazar of P’arpec’i:
+In Persia, according to the 6th-century Armenian chronicler Lazar Parpetsi:

-"Hunnic" designs in weaponry are known to have influenced Sasanian designs during the 6th–7th century CE, just before Islamic invasions.
+"Hunnic" designs in weaponry are known to have influenced Sasanian designs during the 6th–7th century CE, just before the Islamic invasions.
 The Sasanians adopted Hunnish nomadic designs for straight iron swords and their gold-covered scabbards.
 This is particularly the case of two-straps suspension design, in which straps of different lengths were attached to a P-shaped projection on the scabbard, so that the sword could be held sideways, making it easier to draw, especially when on horseback.
 The two-point suspension system for swords is considered to have been introduced by the Hephthalites in Central Asia and in the Sasanian Empire and is a marker of their influence, and the design was generally introduced by them in the territories they controlled.
 The first example of two-suspension sword in Sasanian art occurs in a relief of Taq-i Bustan dated to the time of Khusro II (590–628 CE), and is thought to have been adopted from the Hepthalites.

 Swords with ornate cloisonné designs and two-straps suspensions, as found in the paintings of Penjikent and Kizil and in archaeological excavations, may be versions of the daggers produced under Hephthalite influence.
 Weapons with Hunnic designs are depicted in the "Cave of the Painters" in the Kizil Caves, in a mural showing armoured warriors and dated to the 5th century CE.
 Their sword guards have typical Hunnish designs of rectangle or oval shapes with cloisonné ornamentation.
+The Gyerim-ro dagger, found in a tomb in Korea, is a 5-6th century highly decorated dagger and scabbard of "Hunnic" two-straps suspension design, introduced by the Hephthalites in Central Asia.
+The Gyerim-ro dagger is thought to have reached Korea either through trade or as a diplomatic gift.

 Lamellar helmets were also popularized by the steppe nomads, and were adopted by the Sasanian Empire when they took control of former Hephthalite territory.
 This type of helmet appears in sculptures on pillar capitals at Ṭāq-e Bostān and Behistun, and on the Anahita coinage of Khosrow II (r.
 590–628 CE).